 And we had the utterly brilliant idea of tiling the room ourselves, floor to ceiling.
 Come on, it was fool-proof.
 No more peeling walls, totally hard-wearing from the children, easy to clean… what could go wrong?

-Nothing at all – just as long as your tile-taste will still be the same in 12 years time… Wallpaper can be replaced every few years when you get bored of it.
-Once you’ve tiled an entire room, you will swear by all that is holy to never ever tile another wall ever again as long as you live.
+Nothing at all – just as long as your tile-taste will still be the same in 14 years time...
+Once you’ve tiled an entire room, you will swear by all that is holy to never ever tile another wall, ever again, as long as you live.
 Get bored with the tiles you put up?
 Tough – the husband swears he’ll move house before he hammers them off the walls again.

-So; move along 12 years, and what does our bathroom look like now?
-Erm… it is a 12yr old white suite in a small room overpowered by floor-to-ceiling huge and dated tiles.
+So; move along 14 years, and what does our bathroom look like now?
+Erm… it is a 14yr old white suite in a small room overpowered by floor-to-ceiling huge and dated tiles.
 Obviously.

 I mean it’s all perfectly serviceable, and at first glance it really doesn’t look too bad.
 Especially as we recently had to replace the laminate flooring with vinyl.